oxylabs/perplexity-scraper/README.md

 ## How it works

-The scraper handles the rendering, parsing, and delivery of results in any requested format.
+The Perplexity scraper handles the rendering, parsing, and delivery of results in any requested format.
 You need to provide your prompt, credentials, and a few optional parameters, as shown below.

 ### Request sample (Python)